Algospeak: Impact and detection

 A 2022 poll showed that nearly a third of American social media users reported using "emojis or alternative phrases" to subvert content moderation.

 Algospeak can lead to misunderstandings.
-A high-profile incident occurred when American actress Julia Fox made a seemingly unsympathetic comment on a TikTok post mentioning "mascara", not knowing its obfuscated meaning of sexual assault.
+A high-profile incident occurred when American actress Julia Fox made a seemingly unsympathetic comment on a TikTok post mentioning "mascara", not knowing its obfuscated meaning of sexual abuse.
 Fox later apologized for her comment.
 In an interview study, creators shared that the evolving nature of content moderation pressures them to constantly innovate their use of algospeak, which makes them feel less authentic.

 A 2024 study showed that GPT-4, a large language model, can often identify and decipher algospeak, especially with example sentences.
 Another study shows that sentiment analysis models often rate negative comments incorporating simple letter–number substitution and extraneous hyphenation more positively.

 Examples

 According to The New York Times: